thomasgho/parallel-PDEsolvers/README.md

 # parallel-PDEsolvers

 This repository gives detailed examples and tutorials on various high-performance techniques to solve PDEs.
 In particular, it aims to showcase Numba and CUDA acceleration as a tool to tackle common PDE problems encountered in mathematics, physics and engineering.
+It compares the performance of CPU and GPU implemented solvers.

 Each notebook is self contained and explains in detail the problem at hand and how to solve it.

+### Requirements
+- Numba == 0.50: _conda install numba_
+- Pytorch == 1.6.0
+- numpy
+- scipy
+- Nvidia GPU